Cotie McMahon

-Cotie McMahon (born May 4, 2004) is an American college basketball player for the Ole Miss Rebels of the Southeastern Conference.
-She previously played for the Ohio State Buckeyes where she was named Big Ten Freshman of the Year in 2023.
+Cotie McMahon (born May 4, 2004) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+McMahon played college basketball for the Ole Miss Rebels of the Southeastern Conference and the Ohio State Buckeyes where she was named Big Ten Freshman of the Year in 2023.

 High school career

 McMahon played basketball for Centerville High School in Centerville, Ohio.
 As a junior, she led her team to a Greater Western Ohio Conference title.
 In addition to basketball, McMahon competed in track and field in high school.
 She was rated a four-star recruit by ESPN and received her first NCAA Division I scholarship offer from Xavier in seventh grade.
 She committed to play college basketball for Ohio State and opted to graduate early from high school.

 College career

 McMahon enrolled early at Ohio State, at age 17, and did not play or travel with the team in her first semester.
 As a freshman, she was named second-team All-Big Ten and Big Ten Freshman of the Year.
 McMahon was a six-time Big Ten Freshman of the Week, which tied the program record held by Kelsey Mitchell.
 As a freshman, she averaged 15.1 points, 5.5 rebounds and 2.4 assists per game, helping her team reach the Elite Eight of the 2023 NCAA tournament.

+In her sophomore season, McMahon led the team in rebounds per game.
+On January 21 2024, McMahon scored a double-double overtime win against Iowa, with a career-high 33 points and season-high 12 rebounds.
+She earned player of the week honors from the Big Ten, Naismith, and AP.
+On January 28 2024, she had a double-double against Purdue with 10 points, a season-high 12 rebounds, and career-high eight assists.
+In the postseason, McMahon was named to the All-Big Ten first-team, and an Honorable Mention All-American by AP and USBWA.
+She scored her 1,000th career point in the NCAA Tournament against Duke on March 24, 2024.

+As a junior, McMahon averaged 16.5 points, 4.7 rebounds, and 2.1 assists, leading the team in points.
+She repeated honors for first-team All-Big Ten, and was an Honorable Mention All-American by WBCA.
+At the end of the season, McMahon transferred to Ole Miss.